Nonac/PIMS/Report/System_design/README.md

         }]
 }
 ```

-But it was found that if the entry and exit are controlled by a lever,
+However, we found that in that case, since the M5Stack scans for bluetooth
+addresses every 5 seconds and transmits the closest one to the broker,
-then when the car enters the parking lot, if the car is very close to the parking
+if the car parks close to the barrier,
-lot, the lever will be opened again.
-So we added "barrier_type" data to indicate
-whether this is a bar that controls whether the car enters or exits.
+the M5Stack will detect its bluetooth address over and over again
+ and keeps opening and closing,
+indicating the car keeps going in and going out, repeatedly, despite the car
+(M5Stcik) is staying still.
+This may be less of a problem in reality but during our tests, we only had
+one registered bluetooth address, which was the M5Stick, so it would always be
+detected.

+To solve this, we added **"barrier_type"** attribute to separate the barrier
+at the entrance and the exit.
 If the car
-is outside the parking lot, only the entry lever will open.
+is outside the parking lot, only the entrance barrier will open.
 If the car is in the
-parking lot, only the outgoing pole will open.
-This solves the initial problem
+parking lot, only the exit barrier will open.
-well.

 ```
 {